rdo-infra/puppet-dlrn/README.md

 ####`enable_deps_sync`
 When set to true a cron job is created to synchronize dependencies from CBS into $HOME/data/repos/deps/latest in primary server.

+####`enable_brs_sync`
+When set to true a cron job is created to synchronize build dependencies from CBS into $HOME/data/repos/build-deps/latest in primary server.

 ## Limitations